DomDomHaas/ColorPalette/README.md

 ![Palette UI preview ](https://raw.githubusercontent.com/DomDomHaas/ColorImporter/master/Preview.png "ColorPalette Screenshot")

-If you what to use only the ColorPaletts make sure to use following scripts from this repo:
+If you want to use only the ColorPaletts make sure to use following scripts from this repo:
 - PaletteData.cs
 - Palette.cs
 - at least the PaletteInspector.cs from the Editor folder (it has to be put into a "Editor" folder)